 all M-600 appliances, all M-500 appliances, all M-200 appliances,

-or all Panorama virtual appliances.
+all M-100 appliances, or all Panorama virtual appliances.

 Add the Log Collector to its new Collector Group and assign

 you push changes to the Collector Group configuration, Panorama

 starts redistributing logs across the Log Collectors.
 This process